altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/rsu/ug-rsu-agx5e-soc.md

 ### Creating the Combined Application Image

-The first official version in which RSU is supported is 25.1 release.
-Because of this the Combined Application is supported starting on 25.1.1 release.

 The following commands are used to create the combined application image used in this example.